 NatureConnect joined the National Park Service and the Sandy River Basin Watershed Council on a citizen science birding walk in conjunction with the Sandy River Delta Ecoblitz.
 We walked the lesser-used trails of the woods and recorded our findings, which were to be combined with other birders who would be surveying throughout the day.
 Ecoblitzes are citizen science projects.
 The Sandy River Delta effort will establish an initial inventory of flora and fauna for use in restoration and conservation.

-Our explorations into Tending The Wild
+Our explorations into Tending The GLOBAL Wild

 Join us as we learn, study, gather, conserve, restore and become ever-better stewards of Earth.
 Our work revolves around our Cascadia Watersheds and engages us with many other people and organizations devoted to caring for and tending Earth together on behalf of the future of life.
 Begin here, with a short video about tree mystery and magic.
 More to come!